CLCStriders/striders/pages/about.md

 We hold organised [training sessions](/training) on Mondays and Wednesdays throughout the year, and have an enthusatic and strong, mens and womens team racing on the road, track, and cross country.

-New [members](/membership) are always welcome to join us for training, either [get in touch](/contact) or just turn up.
+New [members](/membership) are always welcome to join us for training, either [get in touch](/contact) or come along on a Monday or Wednesday.

-The club is run by a [committee](/committee) of volunteers and is [affiliated by England Athletics](/images/2020/07//Affiliation-certificate-2020-21.jpg).
+The club is run by a [committee](/committee) of volunteers and is [affiliated by England Athletics](/assets/affiliation-certificate.pdf).

 #### Club Constitution